shifterbit/fraymakers-api-docs/docs/hscript/Array.md

 // arr and arr2 remain unchanged from their original values
 ```

+### contains(item: Any): Bool
+Returns whether this Array contains `item`.

+If `item` is found by checking standard equality, the function returns true, otherwise the function returns false.

 ### filter(predicate: (value: any, index: Int, array: Array<Any\>) -> Any, thisArg?
 Any): Array<Any\>
 #### Description
 Returns the elements of an array that meet the condition specified in a callback function.